Building a Tour

 You can either manually or automatically link the images.
 If you have a small tour, linking the images manually is a fine option.
 However, if you have a lot of tour images, you might want to opt for one of the automatic options.

-If the images have location data, then you will see ghost hotspots in the Viewer.
+If the images have location data, then you may see ghost hotspots in the Viewer.
 You can then double-click these gray hotspots to activate them.
 The images will be linked.
+Ghost hotspots can be shown or hidden from the viewer in the Viewer Settings

 You can also drag images from the Tour Browser to the Viewer using Auto Place: